eduMFA/eduMFA/doc/policies/webui.rst

 This way he can change the links to e.g. internal documentation or ticketing systems.
 The new file could be called ``mytemplates/mybase.html``.

-This will only work with a valid subscription of eduMFA Enterprise Edition.

 .. note:: This policy is evaluated before login.
 So any realm or user setting will have no effect.
 But you can specify different baselines for different client IP addresses.